Table of Contents

-According to employee recognition authorities, 2021 is all about personalization, which makes sense given where we’ve been and where we appear to be headed.
+According to employee recognition authorities, this year is all about personalization, which makes sense given where we’ve been and where we appear to be headed.

 Leaders who get to know their team members as people with lives outside of the workplace are leaders who will parlay challenges of change into stories of success.
 They’re the people who, by checking-in on a personal and professional level help garner loyalty, motivate through empowerment, support mental health and wellbeing, build camaraderie and ultimately, inspire a spirit of collaboration.
 When recognition and appreciation of individual and team accomplishments are a strategic component of an organization’s corporate culture, similar outcomes result.